moshtava/rag/README.md

 Open your browser and go to http://127.0.0.1:8000/docs to see the Swagger documentation.

 ## Using Docker Compose
-1. docker-compose.yml file is set up like the following:
+1. make sure docker-compose.yml file is set up like the following:

 ```
 version: '3.8'